 - Mold

-- Tray rigid tray to place the mold for easy transportation
+- Tray rigid to place the mold for easy moving

 Preparation of Sugar-Free Lemon Pudding

-Start by soaking the gelatin in a bowl of cold water and set it aside.
+Start by soaking the gelatin in a bowl with cold water and set it aside.

-Meanwhile, pour the milk, stevia, and lemon peel into a saucepan, stir.
+Meanwhile, in a small pot pour the milk, stevia, and lemon peel, and mix.

-Place the saucepan on low heat, let it warm for 3 minutes.
+Place the pot on low heat, let it warm for 3 minutes.

-After 3 minutes, squeeze the gelatin well (by now it will be well softened) and add it to the saucepan with the milk, stir (still on heat) for 2 minutes (just enough time for the gelatin to dissolve), and turn off the heat.
+After 3 minutes, squeeze the gelatin well (it will now be well soaked) and add it to the pot with the milk, stirring (still on the flame) for 2 minutes (just enough time for the gelatin to dissolve), then turn off.

-Place the silicone mold on a tray (you will need it to move without spilling anything), fill the mold with the still warm milk (with these quantities you get 6 little rings like the mold I use) until it’s used up.
+Place the silicone mold on a tray (it will help you move it without spilling anything), fill the mold with the still warm milk (with these quantities you get 6 small donuts as in the mold I use) until finished.

-Let it cool to room temperature and once cold, cover the mold with cling film and place in the fridge to rest for at least 3 hours.
+Let cool at room temperature and once cool cover the mold with plastic wrap and place in the fridge to rest for at least 3 hours.

-After resting in the fridge, unmold the puddings gently onto each dessert plate and serve, you can accompany with fresh mint leaves!
+After resting in the fridge, gently unmold the puddings onto each dessert plate and serve, you can accompany them with some fresh mint leaves!

 SUGAR-FREE LEMON PUDDING